missionpinball/mpf-docs/mc/index.rst

 would have all the MPF stuff running on one core while the other three cores were wasted doing nothing.

-Second, having two processes means you can replace our MPF media controller with something else if you want different features.
+Second, having two processes means you can replace MPF's default media controller with something else if you want different features.
-For example, there is a group of people building an open source Unity 3D-based media controller which can be used for very advanced 3D display graphics.
+For example, there is a group of people building an open source :doc:`Unity 3D-based media controller <unity_bcp_server>` which can be used for very advanced 3D display graphics.

 .. toctree::
    :maxdepth: 1